mixpanel/docs/pages/docs/analysis/reports/retention.md

 In our sample data, this computes to:(500 * (1000 / 1500)) + (400 * (500 / 1500)) = 466

-Why does the Metric view in the Retention Trends report show?
+What does the Metric view in the Retention Trends report show?

 The Metric view in the Retention Trends Report shows the ***last complete bucket*** for that retention trend.
 Metric charts are often used to look at the most up-to-date data value, which in this case, would be the last / most recently completed cell.
 For days where there isn't yet a completed cell, Mixpanel uses the closest completed cell for that day.